MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### formatTicks

-Return a timestamp in an optional locale in the specified format from ticks.
+Return a timestamp in an optional locale format in the specified format from ticks.

 ```
 formatTicks('<ticks>', '<format>'?, '<locale>'?)